-Year 7 • Character - Understanding what makes up a character.
+Year 7 Character - Understanding what makes up a character.
 Evacuees - The emotions of young children evacuated in WWII.
 Year 8 Bullying - Explores why someone becomes a victim of bullying and why others bully.
 7 Deadly Sins - The sins and their virtues are explored.
-Spiritual Year 9 The Secrets - Explores how a character reacts when they find out they are not who they think they are.
+Sniritual Year 9 Spiritual The Secrets - Explores how a character reacts when they find out they are not who they think they are.
 Urban Legends - The spider in the hair do and the sermon lesson explore the role of religion.
 Year 10 The Crucible explores a puritan society and their views on witchcraft.
 Year 11 The Crucible explores a puritan society and their views on witchcraft.
 Year 7 Genre - Melodrama lessons explore the consequences of the actions of a villain.
 The Identification - The actions and consequences of a character and those close to him.
 Year 8 Drama Techniques.
 Lesson 4 The Joyride.
 The consequences of Joyriding for all involved.
-Moral Bullying The consequences for all involved in bullying.
-7 Deadly Sins.
-The consequences of sinning.
-The Runaways.
+Bullying The consequences for all involved in bullying.
+7 Deadly Char The accompany of shorter Moral The Runaways.
 Explores how others are affected when someone runs away.
-The Runaways.
-Explores how others are affected when someone runs away. • The Runaways.
-Explores now others are affected when someone runs away.
-Year 9 • The Secrets - Explores if it is every right to clone a human.
-The Chainean Fundamental and the graph and the gr • The Choices - Explores the actions of characters and the responsible or irresponsible choices they make in life.
+Year 9 The Secrets - Explores if it is every right to clone a human.
+The Choices - Explores the actions of characters and the responsible or irresponsible choices they make in life.
 Year 10/11 The Crucible - At the end of the play the main character must choose between confessing to a lie and being hanged.
-The constitution and a variety of excitate the true manufactor must choose between confessing to a lie and being hanged. • The opportunity to explore a variety of scripts that use morals as their centre point.
+The opportunity to explore a variety of scripts that use morals as their centre point.
 Students use the morals to make key points of their performances stand out.
 Year 7 Saving the Universe - Working together to solve a series of problems.
-Characters - Toyloring the attention of physical states of problems.
 Characters - Exploring the status of characters in society.
-The Identification - Explores how feasily and friends reach to a start.
 The Identification - Explores how family and friends react to a story.
-Year 0 Cosici Year 8 Social Bullying - The responsibilities of being within a friendship group.
-The responsibilities of being within a friendship group.
-The Runaways - Explores how young people fit within society and what causes some of them to run away.

-Big Brother - Explores a controlled society and characters' reactions to it.
+Year 8 Social Bullying - The responsibilities of being within a friendship group.
+Social The Runaways - Explores how young people fit within society and what causes some of them to run away.
+Year 9 Big Brother - Explores a controlled society and characters' reactions to it.
+The Choices - Explores what happens when promises are broken and debts are not paid.
 Binge - The impact of alcohol on society.